oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 ## Introduction

-For the Digital Assistant to take advantage of the additional AI services available within the OCI environment, it is necessary to  grant the Digital Assistant itself access to the various AI Services APIs and REST endpoints.
-This is achieved by applying the appropriate security policy within your OCI Tenancy.
+In this lab, you add you'll add Oracle Cloud Infrastructure (OCI) AI services that enable the pizzeria skill to detect languages from the user input, gauge user sentiment by parsing the response for positive, negative, or neutral words and phrases, and validate discount vouchers uploaded by customers by performing mage and text recognition.

-While the OCI AI services have SDKs for a number of different languages, including Java, Python, JavaScript, .Net etc. the easiest way to integrate these services into an ODA conversation is via their REST Service APIs.
-By utilising the REST connector capability in ODA, the additional AI processing available within the AI services can be easily incorporated into the conversation flow.
-Thus adding additional functionality to the sophisticated Natural Language Processing (NLP) inherent within the Digital Assistant.
+These services are provided by Oracle Cloud Infrastructure (OCI) Language and Oracle Cloud Infrastructure (OCI) Vision AI services, respectively.
+While these services have SDKs for a number of different languages, including Java, Python, JavaScript, and .NET, the easiest way to integrate these services into the conversation is through their REST Service APIs.

+To enable the pizzeria skill to access the endpoints for these services within the OCI environment, you need to apply for the appropriate security policy within your OCI Tenancy.

+Once you gain access to these services, you'll incorporate them into the REST connector capability in Oracle Digital Assistant.

 ## Task 1: Granting Access to OCI AI services

 **Note:** In the Oracle Cloud (OCI), access rights are defined, and scoped, within a set of hierarchical virtual “containers” referred to as compartments.
 By associating a security policy with a compartment, all products provisioned within that compartment (or subsequent child containers) inherit, and enforce, the access rights defined in the policy.

-1. Open the OCI Console for the tenancy used to provision your ODA instance and navigate to the **“Identity & Security” > “Policies”** page
+1. Open the OCI Console for the tenancy used to provision your ODA instance and navigate to the **Identity & Security > Policies** page

 ![](images/1.OCI_Console.png =50%x*  "")